 Editorial Freedom and Independence: We think that Fusion can be of the greatest service to its audience when journalists have freedom to pursue stories without fear of undue influence, intervention, or retaliation.
 We seek to establish clear policies on discipline and termination, as well as create mechanisms for staff to participate in crafting editorial policy.

 Sustainable Career Paths: We seek to negotiate a contract that gives Fusion employees access to programs to build a sustainable career, such as but not limited to supportive family leave policies, protecting paid time-off policies and preserving and protecting benefits like healthcare and retirement.

 Next Steps: We have formed an organizing committee to work on building our union.
 You are encouraged to join with us.
-If you are supportive of the union and would like to be a part of the process, it is important that you sign your union card.
 If you want to get more involved or have questions, you can contact us at firstname.lastname@example.org and one of us will get in touch.

 The Fusion Union Organizing Committee